Jonnalee Burgess, Cert.A.T.

 "What's in it for me?"

 If you coordinate a regional meeting, you get that meeting free.
 FREE CE'S!!!
 But we're not done there!
 If you are the "Lead Coordinator" for the meeting....you get an extra CE at the end of the year!!!
-Your regional director would decide who is the Lead Coordinator.
+Your regional director would decide who the Lead Coordinator is.
 Typically I will make the person who made initial contact about the meeting the Lead.

 If you are an active member of a committee, you will receive One Extra CE per year!
 Your participation will be determined by your chairperson.
 Volunteer positions are available to all ASATT members.